 Without doubt, to see such a peaceful people brutally attacked would surely leave any decent human being appalled.

-But it was not the violence suffered by the Amish community last week that surprised people.
 Our newspapers are full of brutal and barbarian violence day after day after day -- both national and personal.

 No, what really stunned the country about the attack on the small Amish schoolhouse in Pennsylvania was that the Amish community itself simply refused to hate what had hurt them.